luizalober/epidemics-using-features/README.md

 # epidemics-using-features
-Code for the article "Enhancing infections disease prediction using socioeconomic and geographic data from Brazilian cities".
+Code for the article "Integrating socioeconomic and geographic data to enhance infectious disease prediction in Brazilian cities".
 Pre-print available at https://arxiv.org/abs/2405.01422 Article is currently in production phase.